Wangari-Joyce/Joyce_bioinformatics_internship/Internship report.md

 ### Foundational knowledge in bioinformatics
+Bioinformatics involves use of computational approaches to biological data to organize analyze and interprete such data.
+There is a vast range of bioinformatics tools, resources and databases that are available
+Databases are structured collection of records stored in a computer system.
+Genomic databases store DNA or protein sequences as well as annotated information about these sequences.
-i have learnt about bioinformatics resources such NCBI and EMBL-EBI and bioinformatics databases and tools
+Bioinformatics tools are programs used to analyze these sequences. i have learnt about bioinformatics resources such NCBI and EMBL-EBI and bioinformatics databases and tools

 ### Introduction to Genomics
 i learnt about the various sequencing technologies such as Sanger sequencing,Illumina sequencing, oxford nanopore technology.

 ### Python programming

 ### Introduction to R